ATB BoostR Live Event

 - Canmore Co-pack collective, on other people products, do you collect a royalty or a flat cost on packaging?

 - BarCntry Dehydrated Cocktails, how do you evaporate alcohol?
-(To be honest I laughed at this question because I thought it was not thought out very well)
+(To be honest, I had to laugh at this question because it was not very thought out.)

 - Stashii and MowSnowPros, are the people storing items or people shoveling and mowing lawns required to pay taxes?